rahafalharthi1111-png/holbertonschool-hbnb/part1/3_Documentation_Compilation.md

         +get_amenities() List~Amenity~
     }

+    %% Inheritance Relationships
     BaseModel <|-- User
     BaseModel <|-- Place
     BaseModel <|-- Review
     BaseModel <|-- Amenity

+    %% Associations and Multiplicities
     User "1" -- "0..*" Place : owns
     User "1" -- "0..*" Review : writes
     Place "1" -- "0..*" Review : has
     Place "0..*" *-- "0..*" Amenity : features

+    %% Notes Attachments
-    note for User "email and password are private with validation\npassword is write-only and hashed" note for Place "price, latitude, longitude are validated in setters" note for Review "rating must be 1-5" note for Amenity "many-to-many relationship with Place" Design Decisions:
+    note for User "email and password are private with validation password is write-only and hashed"
+    note for Place "price, latitude, longitude are validated in setters" note for Review "rating must be 1-5" note for Amenity "many-to-many relationship with Place"

+Design Decisions:
 BaseModel provides common fields and methods to all entities.
 Relationships enforce ownership (User owns Place), reviews (Place has Reviews), and amenities.